 He said hello and asked my DOB.
 He then put it into his phone and gave me the parcel after taking a photo.
 He then left thanking me.

-There was a lot of urgency and people were jumping to solutions before we had shared understanding of the constraints — fraud risk, privacy, technical feasibility, operational impact.
+There was a lot of urgency and people were jumping to solutions before we had shared understanding of the constraints: fraud risk, privacy, technical feasibility, operational impact.

-I mapped out all the possible directions into a comparable set of options with clear criteria (impact, effort, privacy risk), and facilitated a discussion about what to do now versus later.
+I mapped out the possible directions as a comparable set of options, scored against impact, effort and privacy risk, and ran a session on what to do now versus later.
+That gave us a way to talk about trade-offs.

 I redesigned the flows around a simple principle used in UK physical retail: if someone looks under 25, check their ID.